Food photography: Hamburgers and sandwiches

 Hamburger photography is challenging because the buns dent easily and an assembled burger is quick to lose its visual appeal.
 When assembling the burger, the ingredients are held in place with toothpicks and the meaty interior of tomato slices is removed to avoid juice discoloring the ingredients.
 The meat patties are superficially cooked, the edges browned with a torch and the meat made to look more appetizing with a colorant.
 The edges of melted cheese slices may be brushed with household cleaner to make them look freshly melted longer.
 Condiments such as mayonnaise are applied to the edges with an applicator bottle.
 Steam is normally used to suggest the burger is hot.

 Sandwiches are assembled using similar techniques.
 Wet paper towels are used to prevent the bread from drying out.
 If a half sandwich is to be depicted, the bread and the components are individually sliced with scissors and assembled in place.

+Photographic portrayal of fast food has been subject to legal challenges for false advertising.
+Class-action lawsuit have been brought against fast-food chains McDonald's, Wendy's and Taco Bell on grounds of unfair and deceptive trade practices, alleging that photographs in marketing material depict food products larger than the items served to customers in real life.
+A similar lawsuit has also been proposed in 2023 against Burger King, alleging that the company's photography depicts their Whopper burger as 35% larger than in real life, with ingredients that "overflow over the bun".

+As a social media phenomenon

+Amateur food photography has increased with the rise of social media and the use of selfies.
+A popular trend has developed for diners to photograph their meals in restaurants using a mobile phone, for the purpose of sharing on sites such as Instagram or for food blogging.
+The practice is sometimes referred to as "camera eats first".

+Influencers may use food photography to advocate healthy eating, fad diets or to promote a restaurant business.
+Some restaurateurs have objected to the practice and prohibit diners from taking photographs of their meals.